mchiriciuc/mppha-dual-mppt/README.md

 - OTA firmware updates

 ## 🛠️ Installation
-1. Open **ESPHome Dashboard** in Home Assistant.
-2. Choose **+ New Device** → **Adopt** → Import firmware: github://mchiriciuc/mppha-dual-mppt/firmware.yaml
+If you made your own board, downlaod the yaml, change the UARG gpio's as per your board and enjoy.
+If you purchesed a MPPHA board from me, it comes preflashed with esphome with the last yaml so you just have to adopt it to your Home Assistant
-3. Follow the steps to improv BLE or use the Captive portal
+1. Follow the steps to improv BLE or use the Captive portal
-4. Connect the device to Wi-Fi.
+2. Connect the device to Wi-Fi.
+3. Open **ESPHome Dashboard** in Home Assistant.
+4. Choose **+ New Device** → **Adopt** → Import firmware: github://mchiriciuc/mppha-dual-mppt/firmware.yaml

 ## 📦 Releases
 Latest stable release: